 The new Nikon D5 in all probability will be ruling the roost for the next few months at least.
 Let’s take a look at the features.

-Going with standard requirement for professional DSLRs there’s a vertical grip complete with shutter release and control dials.
+Going with the standard requirement for professional DSLRs, there’s a vertical grip complete with the shutter release and control dials.
 One more thing – the viewfinder of the new Nikon D5 is detachable.
 Surprise!